exoad/learnlua.lua/README.md

   By running it with print() no arguments, nothing is printed.

-  By running it with arguments like print("Hello World") -> Hello World will be printed to the ]]
+  By running it with arguments like print("Hello World") -> Hello World will be printed to the STDOUT ]]
 ```